jeffreywescott/coworker-readme/PITCHME.md

 ### About 1:1s

-If we work closely together, we'll have a regularly-occuring (typically weekly) 1:1.
-I'll provide a shared agenda we can co-maintain together.
+If we work closely together, we'll have a regularly-occuring 1:1.

 #### If I am your manager, the 1:1 is _your_ time:
 - _Don't_ use the time for status updates (unless you _really_ want / need to).